qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_coordinate_capture.rst

    :ref:`load_core_plugin`) and ensure that the dialog is visible by going to :menuselection:`View --> Panels` and ensuring that
    |checkbox| `Coordinate Capture` is enabled.
-   The cordinate capture dialog appears as shown in Figure figure_coordinate_capture_1_.
+   The coordinate capture dialog appears as shown in Figure figure_coordinate_capture_1_.
 #.
 Click on the |geographic| :sup:`Click to the select the CRS to use for
    coordinate display` icon and select a different CRS from the one you selected above.
 #.
 To start capturing coordinates, click on **[Start capture]**.
 You can now